 - Do not use abrasive scrubs as they can cause micro-tears to the skin’s surface.
 Instead, use a gentle, leave-on exfoliant.

 - Use fragrance-free skincare products.
-Fragrance - including essential oils - makes skin more sensitive and can rob it of the replenishing ingredients that it needs to stay healthy.
+Fragrance – including essential oils – makes skin more sensitive and can rob it of the replenishing ingredients and skin-barrier-repairing ingredients that it needs to stay healthy.

 - Don’t overdo it when using active ingredients like AHA, BHA and retinol, or anti-acne treatments.
 Applying the highest strength of an ingredient and using multiple treatments can unnecessarily irritate your skin.
 Find the frequency and concentration that works for you and apply products with potent ingredients at different times of the day.
 For example, use your exfoliant in the morning and retinol product at night.
 You’ll still receive the same great benefits.